Evaluating Cell AI Foundation Models in Kidney Pathology with Human-in-the-Loop Enrichment: Introduction

 \section{Introduction}

 AI foundation models trained on massive, diverse datasets are widely applied across numerous fields, including healthcare~\cite{moor2023foundation, bommasani2021opportunities}.
-Their versatility enables these models to tackle a variety of downstream tasks, with one of the most prominent applications being digital pathology~\cite{ma2024segment, deng2023segment,mazurowski2023segment,wu2023medical}.
-Among many tasks in digital pathology, cell instance segmentation is often serving as the initial step in extracting biological signals crucial for accurate disease diagnosis and treatment planning \cite{image_based_cell_profiling, deep_learning_pathology_survey, whole_cell_segmentation, structured_tumor_immune, medical_image_analysis_survey, image_based_cell_phenotyping}.
-The accuracy of the cell or cell nuclei segmentation forms the foundation for various subsequent biological or medical analyses, including cell type classification \cite{liu2019acute}, specific cell counting \cite{tran2018blood}, and cell phenotype analysis \cite{bougen2017large}.
-It is also considered as the stepping stone for whole slide image (WSI) analysis in any biological and biomedical applications \cite{nasir2023nuclei}.
+Their versatility enables these models to tackle a variety of downstream tasks, with one of the most prominent applications being digital pathology~\cite{ma2024segment, deng2023segment,mazurowski2023segment,cui2024pfps, wu2023medical}.
+In this field, cell instance segmentation serves as a critical first step for extracting biologically meaningful information used in diagnosis, treatment planning, and research~\cite{image_based_cell_profiling, deep_learning_pathology_survey, whole_cell_segmentation, structured_tumor_immune, medical_image_analysis_survey, image_based_cell_phenotyping}.
+Accurate cell or nuclei segmentation underpins downstream tasks such as cell type classification~\cite{liu2019acute}, cell counting~\cite{tran2018blood}, spatial transcriptomics~\cite{zhu2025asign}, and phenotype analysis~\cite{bougen2017large}, and is essential for whole slide image (WSI) analysis~\cite{nasir2023nuclei}.

-In recent years, several cell foundation models~\cite{cellposs,stardist,cellvit,israel2023foundation} trained on large and diverse datasets—encompassing various cell types, imaging techniques (e.g., fluorescence, brightfield, phase contrast), and experimental conditions—have demonstrated promising results.
-While many of these models have been developed for tasks such as disease diagnosis and tissue quantification, their readiness for deployment on some of the arguably simpler tasks, such as nuclei segmentation within a single organ (e.g., the kidney), remains uncertain.
-This leads us to pose the first question: Is nuclei segmentation on whole slide images (WSIs) within a single organ, like the kidney, a solved problem using current cell foundation models in histopathology?